pilgrimbeart/synth/README.md

 3) Now on the command line run: python synth OnFStest 10secs

-This will run for 10 seconds and create the file ../synth_logs/OnFStest.csv
+This will run for 10 seconds and create two files:
+    ../synth_logs/OnFStest.evt  - a log of all generated events ../synth_logs/OnFStest.csv  - the output from the 'filesystem' client